 Repurchases of the Company's common stock are included in treasury stock at the cost of shares repurchased plus any transaction costs.
 Treasury stock may be re-issued when vested stock options are exercised, when restricted stock awards are granted and when restricted stock units settle in stock upon vesting.
 The cost of treasury stock re-issued is determined on the first-in, first-out ("FIFO") method.
-The Company re-issued 205,293 shares, 660,718 shares and 433,477 shares, respectively, during the years ended December 31, 2022, 2021 and 2020 at a total FIFO cost of \$9.6 million, \$26.8 million and \$19.4 million, respectively.
+The Company re-issued 281,161 shares, 205,293 shares and 660,718 shares, respectively, during the years ended December 31, 2023, 2022 and 2021 at a total FIFO cost of \$13.5 million, \$9.6 million and \$26.8 million, respectively.